Alex is a School of Visual Arts graduate with a passion for media, writing and animation. He writes reviews for film, television, and games.

 In terms of feature films, that's a different story.
 During their prime years, Tom & Jerry themselves have made special appearances in a couple of movies.
 A prime example is the live-action/animated dance sequence between Gene Kelly and Jerry in Anchors Aweigh.
 To date this review, Tom & Jerry have released a lineup of direct-to-video movies, including crossovers between Wizard of Oz and Johnny Quest.

 However, there was one time in 1993 when Tom & Jerry made their jump into the big screen with their first full-length animated film.
 It was released under Miramax with animation producer Phil Roman taking the director's chair and a cast of recognizable names.
-With these credentials, this would help make the cat and mouse stand out among the others.
+These credentials would help make the cat and mouse stand out among the others.
 It can work...if given in better hands.

 Tom (voiced by Richard Kind) and Jerry (voiced by Dana Hill) must put aside their differences to save an orphan (voiced by Anndi McAfee) from her greedy guardian (voiced by Charlotte Rae).

 For those who have seen the cartoons, Tom & Jerry are like 90% silent of the time where they would occasionally say something for either a joke or punchline.
-Admittedly, it could work if they would only talk with with other animals as their way of communication.
-Unfortunately, it gets thrown out the window when they causally talk with the main human character Robyn and she doesn't even bother questioning it.
-They even sometimes repeat of what the other characters just said earlier as if the movie itself thinks the audience wasn't listening.
+Admittedly, it could work if they would only talk with other animals as their way of communication.
+Unfortunately, it gets thrown out the window when they casually talk with the main human character, Robyn, and she doesn't even bother questioning it.
+They even sometimes repeat what the other characters just said earlier as if the movie itself thinks the audience wasn't listening.
 It makes the main character's extensive dialogue become distracting after a while.

-Regardless whatever you think of the movie or not, there is no denying that the animation is easily one of the movie's strengths.
+Regardless of what you think about the movie, there is no denying that the animation is easily one of the movie's strengths.
 The animation was being produced and outsourced at Wang Film Productions where the results came out decent.
 Not on the same levels as Disney or Don Bluth, but the effort shows to be cinematic enough.
 The character designs on Tom & Jerry remain faithful while the other characters have an appealing Hanna-Barbera style looking between realistic and cartoony.
 In terms of the character animation, the movements are smooth, making human characters more down-to-earth while the animal characters are more energetic with the use of squash-and-stretch.
-Even the choreography in a couple of the musical numbers do show a bit of talent when the characters bust a move.
-There is also a bit of computer animation implemented on some transportation objects, such as cars and the paddle steamer during the climatic chase scene, which is a tad noticeable but not out of place.
+Even the choreography in a couple of the musical numbers does show a bit of talent when the characters bust a move.
+There is also a bit of computer animation implemented on some transportation objects, such as cars and the paddle steamer during the climactic chase scene, which is a tad noticeable but not out of place.

 And then you have the villains, starting with Robyn's guardian Aunt Fig and her lawyer Lickboot.
-They are the typical greedy caretakers that desire Robyn's family wealth as along as Robyn is under their belt.
-Their dog Ferdinand is the a fat, skateboarding dog that acts the comic relief sidekick.
-Dr. Applecheeck is an veterinarian who is secretly a cruel animal kidnapper that sells them back for profit.
-Captain Kiddie is an eccentric amusement park owner with his hand-puppet Squawk, who plan to turn Robyn back for a money reward.
+They are the typical greedy caretakers that desire Robyn's family wealth as long as Robyn is under their belt.
+Their dog Ferdinand is a fat, skateboarding dog that acts as the comic relief sidekick.
+Dr. Applecheeck is a veterinarian who is secretly a cruel animal kidnapper that sells them back for profit.
+Captain Kiddie is an eccentric amusement park owner with his hand-puppet Squawk, who plans to turn Robyn back for a money reward.
 By these descriptions, these villains don't offer any subtlety and share one word: greedy.

 Overall, Tom & Jerry: The Movie is currently the only theatrical film based on iconic duo that had potential to be a great movie.
 Yet, it is wasted with a unfocused plot, over-used dialogue from the main characters, generic characters and pointless songs.
 While the animation, voice acting and musical score are serviceable, they are not enough to make it worth watching.
 If you are a huge Tom & Jerry fan, it is highly recommended to skip this one and stick to either the cartoons or direct-to-video films.
 At least, they would provide some substance and enjoyment.
 For those that are curious, it would considered a rental for younger viewers as a harmless, distraction for the slapstick and musical numbers.
 With the new Tom & Jerry movie in development, let's hope it'll be better than this.